Statistical Literacy Papers

 01 SIGMAA-Quantitative Literacy 2014 Newsletter.

-New Papers Listed in 2014 (By month added)
+New Papers Listed in 2014 (By month added.
+Year is when paper was published)

 12 Vast Majority of statistical analysis will not be performed by statisticians June 14, 2013.
 Simply Statistics.